What is the Statute of Limitations for a Work-Related Injury in Massachusetts?

 Statute of Limitations for Work-Related Personal Injuries in Massachusetts

-In Massachusetts, the statute of limitations for bringing a personal injury lawsuit related to injuries sustained at work is three years.
+In Massachusetts, the statute of limitations for bringing a personal injury lawsuit related to injuries sustained at work is three years under Ch.
+260 § 2A.
 You have three years from the date of your injury to file your lawsuit.
 However, your lawsuit does not have to be completed within that time frame, as some cases have been known to last for years.

 Extending the Deadline of the Statute of Limitations for Work-Related Injuries in Massachusetts

 Statutes of limitations usually impose hard deadlines.
-Even missing it by one day will leave you out of luck.
+If you can file a lawsuit, even missing it by one day will leave you out of luck.
 However, there are exceptions in place that toll the statute and may provide you with more time to file your case.
 You should consult with one of our Cambridge personal injury lawyers to determine if your statute of limitations may be tolled.

 Your statute may also be tolled if you are unable to identify the defendant.
 Depending on the nature of your injuries and how your accident happened, identifying the proper defendant may be complicated.
 In some cases, defendants flee the area or the state because they want to avoid litigation.
 When a defendant evades a plaintiff to run down a statute of limitations intentionally, the statute can be tolled.
 For this tolling exception to apply, you must make a good faith and diligent effort to track down the proper defendant.